 - using machine learning or simpler statistical approaches to make a decision based on the available data

 In another example, Piraeus Bank leveraged process mining to improve its loan application processes and identify process steps to automate.
-QPR, a leading process mining vendor, indicates that Piraeus Bank cut its lead-time by 85%.
+QPR, a process mining vendor, claims that Piraeus Bank cut its lead-time by 85%.
 The company also reduced its loan processing from 35 minutes to 5 minutes by detecting and leveraging RPA opportunities.

 Document automation systems can enable companies to auto extract data from customer’s documents.